 Soon he will find himself less Horu and more Oedipal turning the black woman into his mother.

-Thereby the Horu and Hethor constructs in the black family can be fully realised and made powerful.
+Effectively, the Horu and Hethor constructs in the Black family should be fully realised and made powerful.